-The Company currently does not have sufficient funding to meet its requirements over the next few months and therefore, if the transactions with Olisol do not proceed for any reason, the Company's ability to continue as a going concern will be dependent on the Company being successful in securing alternative funding.
-There is no guarantee that the Olisol Transaction can be completed and there are no formal alternative financing proposals currently being discussed.
+The Company currently does not have sufficient funding to meet its requirements over the next few months and therefore, the Company's ability to continue as a going concern will be dependent on the Company being successful in securing additional funding.
+There is no guarantee that the Company will be successful in securing additional funding.
 These circumstances indicate the existence of a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.
-Risks associated with the Olisol Transaction are described in the section "Risk Factors," and investors should also refer to the "Forward Looking Statements" when considering statements made about the outlook of the Company.
+Risks associated with the Company's activities are described in the section "Risk Factors," and investors should also refer to the "Forward Looking Statements" when considering statements made about the outlook of the Company.